 - Beacon Powertac Adhesive

-Gather your supplies then follow along with our instructions for making a tulip wreath below.
+Gather your supplies, then follow along with our instructions for making a tulip wreath below.
 This should come together in less than 30 minutes, not including dry time for your paint.
-So, make the entire project in one afternoon then add to your front door.
+So, make the entire project in one afternoon then add it to your front door.